What are Rainforests?

 Given climate change, our planet needs more land covered with trees and forests – preferably rainforests.

-Massive deforestation is creating havoc on the ecosystem contributing to droughts, forest fires, and even large-scale criminal activities.
+Massive deforestation creates havoc on the ecosystem contributing to droughts, forest fires, and even large-scale criminal activities.
 There are reports that land mafias and large corporations have ordered the killings of local people who have raised their voices to protect the forests.
 If deforestation continues at such a fanatic pace, the survival of a large variety of species is doomed.

 Wrapping Up – What can we do to Protect Rainforests?